randoop/grt-testing/subject-programs/annotated-jars/README.md

 ### Why the annotations matter

-GRT’s fuzzing strategy is impurity-driven.
-The `GRT_FUZZING` feature in `scripts/mutation-randoop.sh` loads these annotated artifacts and, for each method, reads whether it is pure (no state change) or impure (mutates receiver, arguments, or global state).
-During fuzzing we prioritise impure calls to shake up an object’s state before exercising additional API entry points.
-That yields many more distinct runtime states than repeatedly calling pure methods, which in turn helps Randoop uncover deeper behaviours and tricky branch conditions.
+The `GRT_FUZZING` feature in `scripts/mutation-randoop.sh` loads these annotated artifacts and, for each method, determines whether it is pure (no state change) or impure (mutates the receiver, its arguments, or global state).
+During fuzzing, we prioritize impure calls to mutate an object’s state before exercising additional API entry points.
+This produces many more distinct runtime states than repeatedly calling pure methods, which in turn helps Randoop uncover deeper behaviors and tricky branch conditions.

 ## Rebuilding an annotated JAR